Thomas & Mercer | 2017

 I see a lot of reviews calling it a fast-paced thriller and um…

-Private Eye Jessie Cole, lives in a rundown house with the niece she’s been raising as her own daughter since her sister went missing ten years ago.
-All kind of shit seem to happen to Jessie in one day – she’s arrested for almost killing the man she’s building a stalking case against, she’s hired to find a missing girl, a reporter wants to help her figure out what happened to her sister, and her niece adopts a stray dog she saw get him by a car.
+Private Eye Jessie Cole lives in a rundown house with the niece she’s been raising as her own since her sister went missing ten years ago.
+All kind of shit seems to happen to Jessie in just one day – she’s arrested for almost killing the man she’s building a stalking case against, she’s hired to find a missing girl, and a reporter wants to help her figure out what happened to her sister, then her niece adopts a stray dog she saw hit by a car.

-I mean, if that was my life – and sometimes I feel like it is, just replace niece with stepkids and the missing sister with a cat that pees on the couch and voila, it’s me! – I would need a bong hit.
-But just a little one, because I still want to be able to drink a glass of wine.
+I mean, if that was my life (and sometimes I feel like it is.
+Just replace niece with stepkids and the missing sister with a cat that poops in front of the fireplace and voila, it’s me!)
+I would need a bong hit.
+But just a little one until after I make dinner and do laundry and write these fucking reviews.

-I mean, synopsis wise, it’s sounds like it’s got a lot going for it.
+I mean, synopsis-wise, it sounds like it’s got a lot going for it.

-But in reality, Jessie is unfortunately pretty dull for a series lead.
-Her 14-year-old niece, who is only a background player, had more of a recognizable personality, where Jessie came across as flat; humourless and without passion.
-She’s apparently a PI because of the disappearance of her sister, but also “wants to put the past behind her” and has no interest in working with someone who wants to help her crack her sister’s cold case that no one else cares about.
+But in reality, Jessie is pretty dull for a series lead.
+Her 14-year-old niece, who is only a background player, had more of a recognizable personality, whereas Jessie came across as humourless and without passion.
+She’s apparently a P.I. because of the disappearance of her sister, but also “wants to put the past behind her” and has no interest in working with someone who wants to help her crack her sister’s cold case.
+It wasn’t vibing.

 It didn’t really feel like we were moving towards anything.
-Even when bodies are discovered, it happens out-of-scene and the information is relayed after the fact.
+Even when bodies are discovered, it happens off-page and the information is relayed after the fact.

 Technically the writing is fine.
 There didn’t seem to be much in the way of plot filler; the author knew where she wanted the story to go and how she wanted to set it up for the sequel.

-This kind of crime fiction just isn’t for me.
-It’s a lot of telling, instead of showing (not exactly great writing technique, sorry.)
-I end up feeling like I’m not involved in the story, or being taken for a ride, but more so that I’m hearing a story from a third party: “I have this friend, who had a missing sister…”
+That kind of crime fiction writing just isn’t for me.
+It’s a lot of telling, instead of showing.
+With that approach, I end up feeling like I’m not involved in the story or being taken for a ride, but more like I’m hearing a story from a third party.
+“I have this friend, who had a missing sister…”

-And how each story thread was wrapped up felt like a letdown.
-Over 300 pages of buildup, only for things to be resolved OUT-OF-FUCKING-SCENE and relayed to the reader after the fact.
+How each plot thread was wrapped up was a letdown.
+Over 300 pages of buildup, only for things to be resolved OFF-PAGE FFS and relayed to the reader after the fact.

 There’s something missing in this novel for me.
 It didn’t connect.
-It’s not a bad book, but any means.
-It’s just ok.
-It appears to have worked for many of my friends on Goodreads, but for me it was lacking in emotional connection and actual thrills.
+It’s not a bad book by any means, but it’s just ok.
+It appears to have worked for many of my reviewer friends, but for me, it was lacking in emotional connection and actual thrills.

-book source: I received this novel from the publisher, Thomas & Mercer, via Netgalley, in exchange for a review.
+Book source: The publisher, Thomas & Mercer, via Netgalley, in exchange for a review.